 For many people, they choose to space sessions out further and further until they feel ready to fire me.
 Oftentimes, we begin with weekly sessions and move to a few times a month with longer spaces between sessions.
 It is not uncommon for people to check in months or even years down the line for “booster sessions” as needed.
 We will work together to determine a schedule that works best for your needs and your schedule.

 WHAT DO I NEED TO KNOW ABOUT ONLINE THERAPY?

-In order to best serve you, I offer online therapy.
-Online therapy requires reliable access to Internet – and that’s it!
-Nothing to download!
+In order to best serve you, we offer online therapy.
+Online therapy requires a web cam and reliable access to high speed Internet.

 HOW DO I GET THE MOST OUT OF THERAPY?